Sumitcoders/maze_runner/README.md

 you came right way.
 run this app code to get you feel awesome and heve your mood at its highest

-©copyright This game and any of the features regarding this game is created by sir Sumit Kumar
+©copyright This game and any of the features regarding this game is created by Sir Sumit Kumar

 not to be copied